evanalexandre/snmp_lightcheck/README.md

 Update config.yml with the snmp community string and domain for your nodes

 ## Create a Node-port CSV
 This script reads a node,port list from a CSV.
-Create a CSV the node-ports you want to poll, using example.csv as a template.
+Create a CSV with the node-ports you want to poll using example.csv as a template.

 ## Usage
 `python snmp_lightcheck.py my_node_ports.csv`